A predictive solution of the EPR paradox: Measurement and conditional probabilities

-In other words, the expected value of the momentum of the first particle with respect to the state obtained from the original statesate after measuring the total momentum, computed as in \eqref{measp}, coincides with the conditional density \eqref{conden1}.
-This reconciles the ''classical'' intuition about prediction when information is available, with the quantum mechanical point of view of predicting with the state obtained after a measurement process.
-If $G(\hat{\bp})$ is a continuous function of the total momentum $\hat{\bp},$ a similar computation to that in \eqref{ce2} yields
+In other words, the expected value of the momentum of the first particle with respect to the state obtained from the original state after measuring the total momentum, computed as in \eqref{measp}, coincides with the conditional density \eqref{conden1}.
+This establishes the equivalence of the two procedures.